Japan Economy

 Stock Exchanges and Capital Markets

-The top five companies listed on the TSE in terms of market capitalization are automobile manufacturer Toyota Motor Corporation, bank holding Mitsubishi UFJ Financial, multinational conglomerate Hitachi, consumer electronics conglomerate Sony Corporation, and automation equipment manufacturer Keyence Corporation.
+The top five companies listed on the TSE in terms of market capitalization are automobile manufacturer Toyota Motor Corporation, bank holding Mitsubishi UFJ Financial, consumer electronics conglomerate Sony Corporation, multinational conglomerate Hitachi, and automation equipment manufacturer Keyence Corporation.

 The Nikkei 225 or the Nikkei Stock Average is a price-weighted index, commonly used for the TSE, along with the Tokyo Stock Price Index or TOPIX.